SpinningSamurai/stable-diffusion-webui-mps_venv/README.md

 * Installs and Runs Automatic1111's Stable Diffusion WebUI with using venv on your macOS
 * MPS Support with Pytorch 1.13 Stable
-* All samplers will work when you choose --use-cpu all
+* All samplers will work when you add --use-cpu all in command line arguments
 * In the case of Apple M1 (MacBook Pro '13 2020) with using MPS, will produce 2.86s/it at fastest.
 * In the case of Apple M1 (MacBook Pro '13 2020) with using CPU, will produce 5.36s/it at fastest.